Robustness Certificates for Neural Networks Against Data Poisoning and Evasion Attacks: ROBUSTNESS CERTIFICATES VERIFICATION

-To rigorously connect the CCP, and SCP, we adopt the PAC guarantee based on Theorem~1 of \cite{calafiore2006scenario}.
-Specifically, with a confidence of at least $1\!-\! \beta$, the solution $\eta^*_s$ of SCP in \eqref{eq:scp} is a feasible solution of CCP in \eqref{eq:ccp}, provided that the number of i.i.d. scenarios $\hat{N}$ satisfies:
+To rigorously connect the CCP and SCP, we adopt a probably approximately correct (PAC) guarantee based on Theorem~1 in \cite{calafiore2006scenario}. {Specifically, with a confidence of at least $1\!-\!\beta$, the solution $\eta_s^*$ obtained from the SCP satisfies the chance constraint in the CCP with violation probability of at most $\epsilon$, provided that the number of i.i.d.\ scenarios $\hat{N}$ satisfies}

-We now present the main theoretical result of this paper.
-A concise outline of the certification pipeline for poisoning (train-time) attacks is provided in Algorithm~\ref{algorithm}.
-Note that the certification procedure for evasion (test-time) attacks mirrors the train-time case, with the only difference that adversarial perturbations are applied at test time rather than during training.
-See the extended versions for poisoning and evasion attacks in the Appendix~\ref{app:sec_algo}.